taskcluster/taskcluster-worker/docs/configuration.md

 ```

 Once configuration transforms have been applied to the `config` section the
-final object must have a form that satisfies the following schema:
+final object must have a form that satisfies the schema in `config-schema.json'

-<div data-render-schema='config-schema.json'></div>

 ## Transform `abs`